-Cash, cash equivalents, and investments includes balances of monies deposited with the County Treasurer which are pooled and invested for the purpose of increasing earnings through investment activities.
+Cash and investments includes balances of monies deposited with the County Treasurer which are pooled and invested for the purpose of increasing earnings through investment activities.
 Interest earned on pooled investments is deposited to the CSA's account based upon the CSA's average daily deposit balance during the allocation period.
-Cash, cash equivalents, and investments are shown at the fair value as of June 30, 2016.
+Cash, cash equivalents, and investments are shown at the fair value as of June 30, 2017.
 Changes in fair value that occur during a fiscal year are recognized as investment earnings reported for that fiscal year.
 Investment earnings reports interest earnings, changes in fair value, and any gains or losses realized upon the liquidation, maturity, or sale of investments.
 The County's practice is to hold investments until maturity.

 See the County of San Bernardino's Comprehensive Annual Financial Report (CAFR) for details of their investment policy and disclosures related to investment credit risk, concentration of credit risk, interest rate risk and custodial credit risk, as required by GASB Statement No. 40, and fair value hierarchy disclosures required by GASB Statement No. 72.
+The County of San Bernardino's CAFR may be obtained from their website http://sbcounty.gov/ATC.

-NOTE 3: RETIREMENT PLAN
+NOTE 3: CAPITAL ASSETS